Skip to content

 • Webhooks are opt-in.
 No URL, no webhook.

 • Secret is mandatory when URL is provided.
-We don’t deliver unsigned webhooks.
+The platform does not deliver unsigned webhooks.

 • Non-blocking delivery.
-Webhook failures don’t affect the submission result.
+Webhook failures do not affect the submission result.

 Webhook URLs are validated: